ekibun/flutter_qjs/README.md

 This plugin is a simple js engine for flutter using the `quickjs` project.
 Plugin currently supports Windows, Linux, and Android.

 Each `FlutterJs` object creates a new thread that runs a simple js loop.

+ES6 module with `import` function is supported and can manage in dart with `setModuleHandler`.

 A global async function `dart` is presented to invoke dart function, and `Promise` is supported so that you can use `await` or `then` to get external result from `dart`.
 Data convertion between dart and js are implemented as follow:

 | dart | js |
 | --- | --- |